 Why is it reported? #

 The null coalescing operator (??) is designed to provide a fallback value when the left-hand side is null.
-When the property being checked is typed as non-nullable (e.g., string), it can never be null, so the fallback value on the right side of ?? will never be used.
+When the property being checked is typed as non-nullable (e.g., int), it can never be null, so the fallback value on the right side of ?? will never be used.
 This indicates either dead code or a missing nullable type on the property.

 How to fix it #

-If the property should be nullable, update its type declaration.
+If the property should be nullable, update its type declaration:

 class Foo